Last updated on December 31st, 2018 at 12:03 pm

 Wondering what the best time to visit South America is?
-There’s always a good time to travel to South America, and then there’s the best time to make the trip.
+There’s always a good time to travel to South America, but then there’s the best time to make the trip to certain countries.
 Think about it for a second – clear skies, mild temperatures, few crowds, good hotel selections, and empty beaches just waiting for you to sink your toes in the sand.
-We’re here to help you sort out the good times fro3m the best times to travel to South America as you navigate the South America seasons.
+We’re here to help you sort out the good times from the best times to travel to South America as you navigate the South America seasons.

 First of all, as a general rule, South America’s seasons are the opposite of North America’s seasons.
 So, when it’s summer in North America, Europe, and Asia, it’s wintertime in South America.